stormpath/stormpath-documentation/source/auth_n.rst

       }
     }

-  The reason this succeeds is because there is an existing **Account Store Mapping** between the "Han Solo" Account's "Captains" Directory and our Application.
+  The reason this succeeds is because there is an existing **Account Store Mapping** between the "Han Solo" Account's "Captains" Directory and your Application.
 This mapping is what allows this Account to log in to the Application.

   .. note::